Nutrition a Paradigm Shift For Adults and The Elderly

-- March 15, 2011 started on one scoop a day of NV original, and then increased to 4 scoops a day.
+- March 15, 2011 started on one scoop a day of NV original, and then increased to 4 scoops a day as part of a nutritional strategy.
 Only stopped once after a year and almost immediately restarted.

 A thirty five year old male was diagnosed with severe stroke in the left hemisphere right in the speech center of the brain from a severed carotid artery.
 Under induced coma part of his skull was removed for brain swelling and then he developed pneumonia and kidney failure.
 He was put on dialysis in ICU.
 While in ICU he was on a ventilator had a bolt in his head to monitor his brain pressure.
 He got Ventilator pneumonia.He then got ARDS and then he went into kidney failure, which they had to do dialysis for.
 He also received around 18 units of blood.
 Several times they had to prone him (roll him over) to get him to breath.
 Then he got MRSA and put on “big gun” antibiotics.

 After 27 days they tried to take away the paralytic to try and wake him up.
 They first 2 times they tried he went into what they call rigors and had breathing problems.
 MRI showed a severe stroke and it hit right in the speech center.
 Pronosis was that he would probably walk but they didn’t think he would ever speak again.
 Moved to one hospital for 30 days to get him strong enough to start rehab.
 They moved him to Craig hospital(world renowned)to start his rehab.
 In this hospital he had to have his gall bladder removed which slowed his rehab.
 He also had to have the flap put back on his head on the 15th of Nov.
 This was delayed because they infected the piece of skull they had removed in Aug